 Comprehensive private sightseeing tours and evening shows including entrance fees

-Exclusive Culture InSites Program: Hutong tour in rickshaws, including visits to a local family home and a home-hosted lunch, etc.
+Exclusive Culture InSites Program: Hutong tour in rickshaws, including a visit to a local family home and home-hosted lunch, etc.

-Professional service of an expert, resident Tour Director throughout China for a group of 10 travelers or more
+Professional service of an expert, resident Tour Director throughout China (for the group of 10 travelers or more)

 Professional local guiding service in each destination city

 After a hearty breakfast and a tour briefing, you visit the Tiananmen Square.
 At 100 acres, it is the world's largest public square, flanked by an assortment of historical buildings, huge museums and Communist monuments, including Mao's Mausoleum.
 One visitor has written, "An army could be massed, and all the kites in the world could fly."
 You roam the Square; and walk through the Gate of Heavenly Peace, under the famed portrait of Chairman Mao, to enter the Forbidden City, the symbolic center of the Chinese universe and a lasing monument of dynastic China, from which 24 emperors of the Ming and the Qing Dynasties ruled the Middle Kingdom for nearly 500 years (1420-1911).

 Completed in 1420, the Forbidden City, a UNESCO World Heritage Site, is the world's largest palace complex and China's most magnificent imperial architecture, consisting of many buildings with 9,999 rooms, on a 250-acre compound, protected by a 20-foot-wide moat and a 32-foot-high wall.
 Now known as the Palace Museum, the Forbidden City was the exclusive domain of the imperial court and dignitaries where outside visitors were forbidden for 5 centuries.
 Here you will explore the imperial treasures in the grand palaces and pavilions, exquisite courtyards and gardens in what was once the residence of China's rulers.